youngker/apparmor-wiki/AppArmorSystemWideRestrictions.md

 }
 ```

 This profile will attach to every application executed after the profile is loaded.
-If the profile is loaded before exec re-execs itself it will attach to the new init.
+If the profile is loaded before init re-execs itself it will attach to the new init.
 However if loaded later or after init this profile will not be applied to tasks that are already running.

 This may be sufficient as init and early boot may not need to be confined by the global policy.
+This approach is also incompatible with the recommended method of applying system wide restrictions, and requires profile transitions to be accounted for in the global profile.
+For more information on this method please see [alternative methods to enforce system wide restrictions](AlternativeMethodsforSystemWideRestrictions).

 # Working with system policy